 Since the car will return to the dealership, you must make sure that you keep it in good condition.
 Failure to do so could mean penalties for you.
 Learning how to preserve the value of your leased vehicle is not only of benefit to the dealership but also to you.

 Know Your Agreement

 Failure to follow the terms of the agreement for your leased vehicle could leave you with problems.
-Therefore, instead of just signing on the line without reading the pages, make sure you know what is required of you.
-For example, you may have to bring the car into the dealership for oil changes at specified times, or you may need to have service done to the car at the dealership on a regular basis.
+Therefore, instead of just signing on the dotted line without reading the pages, make sure you know what is required of you.
+For example, you may have to bring the car in to the dealership for oil changes at specified times, or you may need to have service done to the car at the dealership on a regular basis.
 It’s also possible that your agreement won’t include this information, but you can’t follow the stipulations if you don’t know what they are.

 Stay within Your Miles

 The agreement is almost certain to contain information about the number of miles you’re permitted to drive.
 For example, your agreement may permit you to drive 12,000 miles per year.
 Once you are over this number of miles, you will have to pay.
-In the event that you know you drive more than suggested amount, ask for a higher one.
-It may be more cost effective to pay for a higher limit than to have to deal with penalties when you return the car at the end of the agreement.
+In the event that you know you drive more than the suggested amount, ask for a higher one.
+It may be more cost-effective to pay for a higher limit than to have to deal with penalties when you return the car at the end of the agreement.
 In some cases, you may have the ability to get a lease without a limit on the miles though this plan may cost you more.

 Procure Proper Insurance

 You may get insurance while you are at the dealership.
 Often, you’ll sit down with the salesperson to call the insurance company.
 After all, you are likely driving the car away from the lot, so you need to make certain that you have insurance on it.
 Find out if your leasing entity has additional requirements for insurance.
 Make sure to get the right features with your insurance package.
 For example, you will want to get collision coverage so that the car is taken care of in the event of certain damage.
 The leasing entity may require you to obtain this type of coverage.